+-XI.
 Treatment of NSCLC in an individual with confirmed taxane (that is, solvent-based paclitaxel or docetaxel) hypersensitivity (NCCN 2A);

-Ovarian Cancer (Epithelial Ovarian Cancer, Fallopian Tube Cancer, or Primary Peritoneal Cancer) when the following criteria X.XI are met (NCCN 2A):

-- Treatment of persistent or recurrent ovarian cancer when used as a single agent (epithelial ovarian cancer, fallopian tube cancer, or primary peritoneal cancer); OR - B. Treatment of persistent or recurrent ovarian cancer when used with carboplatin (epithelial ovarian cancer, fallopian tube cancer, or primary peritoneal cancer) in an individual with confirmed taxane (that is, solventbase paclitaxel or docetaxel) hypersensitivity;

 XII.
+Ovarian Cancer (Epithelial Ovarian Cancer, Fallopian Tube Cancer, or Primary Peritoneal Cancer) when the following criteria are met (NCCN 2A):

+- Treatment of persistent or recurrent ovarian cancer when used as a single agent (epithelial ovarian cancer, fallopian tube cancer, or primary peritoneal cancer); OR - B. Treatment of persistent or recurrent ovarian cancer when used with carboplatin (epithelial ovarian cancer, fallopian tube cancer, or primary peritoneal cancer) in an individual with confirmed taxane (that is, solvent-base paclitaxel or docetaxel) hypersensitivity;

-Locally advanced or metastatic adenocarcinoma of the pancreas when the following criteria are met (Label, NCCN 1, NCCN-2A):
+XII.XIII.
+Locally advanced or metastatic adenocarcinoma of the pancreas when the following criteria are met (Label, NCCN 1, 2A):

-- Used as first-line therapy or later; AND - Given in combination with gemcitabine as a single-line of therapy;
+- A. Used as first-line therapy or as continuation (maintenance therapy)later; AND - Given in combination in one of the following ways: - 1. wWith gemcitabine as a single-line of therapy; OR - B.2.
+With gemcitabine and cisplatin;

-XIII.
-Recurrent, metastatic, or high-risk endometrial cancer in an individual with confirmed taxane (that is, solvent-based paclitaxel or docetaxel) hypersensitivity (NCCN 2A);
+XIII.XIV. \\\\Recurrent, metastatic, or high-risk endometrial cancer in an individual with confirmed taxane (that is, solvent-based paclitaxel or docetaxel) hypersensitivity (NCCN 2A);

-XIII.XIV Solid tumors where treatment with a taxane is medically appropriate and the individual has confirmed taxane (that is, solvent- based paclitaxel or docetaxel) hypersensitivity (NCCN 2A).
+Solid tumors where treatment with a taxane is medically appropriate and the individual has confirmed taxane (that is, solvent-based paclitaxel or docetaxel) hypersensitivity (NCCN 2A);